temparus/AdvancedRecyclerView/README.md

 **Minimum SDK** is **9** (Android 2.3.x Gingerbread).

-**Attention!** This is a development version, may be unstable and should not be used in production.

 Features included:

 - EmptyView if adapter is empty (provided by the AdvancedRecyclerView itself or by the connected Adapter)